 Residual Wastewater from Reverse Osmosis Drinking Water Treatment Systems

 Reverse osmosis (RO) systems are often installed to produce high-quality, potable drinking water for individual residences and small communities.
-This section of this general waiver regulates waste discharges from RO drinking water treatment systems for small water systems and private domestic wells where the water provided exceeds the primary maximum contaminant level (MCL) for nitrate or is under threat of not meeting the MCL for nitrate.
+This section of this General Waiver regulates waste discharges from RO drinking water treatment systems for small water systems and private domestic wells where the water provided exceeds the primary maximum contaminant level (MCL) for nitrate or is under threat of not meeting the MCL for nitrate.

 Residual wastewater (RO concentrate) from RO drinking water treatment systems that are installed to remove or decrease nitrate concentrations may be combined with domestic wastewater and discharged into an existing onsite wastewater treatment system (OWTS) under the following conditions: